 1.5 oz.
 (15-20 cups) or 4 oz.
 (50 cups)

 Lan Xang Black is a large-leaf, sun-dried black tea (known as a “shai hong”) consisting of two leaves and a bud.
-While most black teas are roasted to stop oxidation, the process for this tea is stopped by drying the leaves in the sun.
-This technique is little known in the West and it lends the tea characteristics similar to a pu'er.
+This sun-dried black tea consists of two leaves and a bud.
 The farmer that produces Lan Xang Black oxidizes it in a banana leaf with no machines for oven drying.
+With an aroma of pipe tobacco, it has a savory and deeply earthy flavor, much like an aged, raw pu'er.
 This tea ages very well over six months or a year, becoming deeper, richer and more complex with time.